 Additionally, Mr Gabriele Martelli delivered a presentation on the development program to be implemented for coaches in 2023.

 Following the final presentations, IBA President proceeded with closing the Congress.

-These minutes have been drafted by the IBA Head Office and are subject to the Congress approval at its next meeting in 2023.
+These minutes were drafted by the IBA Head Office and subsequently approved by the IBA Congress on December 9th, 2023.